-The U.S. government’s dismal lack of preparation for the coronavirus pandemic encourages us to ask why people have governments.
+The U.S. government’s dismal lack of preparation for the coronavirus pandemic encourages us to ask why

 The answers are twofold: one basic, the other particular to now and to the United States.